miried/rpg_vid2e/README.md

 cd esim_py
 pip install .
 ```
+Perfect!
+Now you can open the Jupyter notebook and convert your own video.
+You may also use the `drop.avi` example.

 ## Adaptive Upsampling
 *This package provides code for adaptive upsampling with frame interpolation based on [Super-SloMo](https://people.cs.umass.edu/~hzjiang/projects/superslomo/)*